[Pianist Yurie Matsumoto] What she wants to convey through the Yu-on musical experience

 --Your daughter, violinist Hiroka, what kind of child was she?

-I used to play the piano at home, so she played with it as if it were a game.
-But she was too young to start playing the piano, and her hands were too small.
-So before she turned 4, I gave her a violin that even small children can start with, and she loved it.
-The violin was a portable instrument, so she would always practice when we went on trips.
-It seems that Hiroka loved the violin from a young age.
+I used to play the piano at home, so she was used to playing the piano.
+However, she was too young to start playing the piano, and her hands were too small.
+So, before she turned four, I gave her a fractional violin, which even toddlers can start with, and she loved it.
+The violin is a portable instrument, so she would practice without fail, even when we traveled.
+It seems Hiroka has loved the violin since she was little.

 Hiroka Matsumoto (violin) and Yurie Matsumoto (piano)

-After returning to Japan after six years of work in Vienna, I thought about what kind of musical activities I should do in Japan.
-Although there are many concerts for children, there are still few classical concerts where babies can listen to music at the venue.
-In Aoba Ward where I live, there is a wonderful concert hall called Philia Hall, so I started a classical concert where you can listen to the performers up close.
+After returning to Japan after six years of work in Vienna, I thought about what kind of musical activities I should pursue.
+Although there are many concerts for children, there are still very few classical concerts where you can bring your baby along to listen to.
+In Aoba Ward, where I live, there is a wonderful concert hall called Philia Hall, so I started holding classical concerts there, where you can listen to the performers up close.

 --There were wheelchair users in the audience.
 Was there anything you were mindful of?

-I had a chance to talk with the parents of children with disabilities at the ward office, and they supported the concert.
-As we listened to their voices, saying that they wanted children with disabilities to listen as well, the concert became barrier-free.
+I had the opportunity to speak with the parents of children with disabilities at the ward office, and they agreed to the concert.
+As we listened to their requests to include children with disabilities in the music, the concert became barrier-free.

 Image provided by Yuon